 It took until 2015 before the first communist-related institution opened in the country -yet outside the capital, in the seaside resort of Varna.
 This museum is called the "Retro Museum" and is privately founded by a Bulgarian businessman.
 Although the State is not directly implicated in the process, the museum is promoted on the municipality website, describe as displaying "the whole life from the time of socialism".
 The museum is located in a gigantic 4000 square meters exhibition space and displays artefacts stemming from the period 1944-1989.
 It includes vintage cars, Bulgarian cigarettes, Russian computers, Polish posters, and any possible items produced in the former communist countries.
 Along with antiques, the museum created a plurality of wax figures representing great figures of the era (e.g., Leonid Brezhnev, Vladimir Lenin, Erich Honecker, or even the Cuban revolutionary Fidel Castro), often staged with their favourite socialist cars.
-As stressed by Moser (2010: 25), in exhibition hall than a museum per se and gives to visitors that used to belong to the socialist era a significant sentimental value; and a strong sense of nostalgia (Ivanova 2017: 42).
+As stressed by Moser (2010: 25), in exhibition layouts, large rooms give a sense of the "big picture".
+In this sense, the museum looks more like an exhibition hall than a museum per se and gives to visitors that used to belong to the socialist era a significant sentimental value; and a strong sense of nostalgia (Ivanova 2017: 42).
 As such, without any embarrassment, the museum focuses on the entire communist aesthetic of the era, from all over the world.
 Items are displayed as object of curiosities.